-To machine angles and mitres, the cross-cut fence on the front side (right or left) is engaged via the fixing bolt (D), while the rear part is adjusted to the desired angle via guide bolt (F) and angle scales (J) by swivelling in the corresponding direction.
+To machine angles and mitres, the cross-cut fence is only engaged on the front side (right or left) via the fixing bolt (D), while the rear part is adjusted to the desired angle via guide bolt (F) and angle scales (J) by swivelling in the corresponding direction.

-- Release the clamping lever (A) on the corresponding side and the clamping wheel (B). - Using the back of the stop rail and set the desired angle via the guide bolt (F) using the angle scales (J).
-Then tighten the clamping wheel (B) and clamping lever (A) again.
+- Loosen the clamping levers (A) on the cross-cut carriage and the clamping wheel (B) on the cross-cut fence. - Use the back of the cross-cut fence and the guide bolt (F) to set the desired angle via angle scales (J).
+Then tighten the clamping wheel (B) and the clamping levers (A) again.

-10.3.3 Set angular degrees via fixed grid
+Set angular degrees via fixed grid:

 The angular grid unit allows 5 common angular degrees to be mechanically stored.
 It can be used on the left or right side of the cross-cut carriage.
 The indexing templates (left and right) are screwed to the cross-slide frame as shown in \Rightarrow Figure 40.
 The scanning unit with the indexing bolt (R) is inserted into the lateral T-slot of the cross-cut fence and fixed with the clamping wheel (K).
 To deposit the 5 fixed degrees, loosen all fixing screws (S) of the snap-in points (C) as well as clamping lever on the side of the cross-cut carriage and proceed as follows: